twollnik/YETI/docs/user/copert_hot_strategy_fixed_speed.rst

 ------------------------------
 If you want to use the ``CopertHotFixedSpeedStrategy`` for the your calculations, you need to set the following options in your ``config.yaml``.
-Don't forget to add the parameters specified here: :doc:`config` Also please note that we currently don't provide validation functions for this Strategy.
+Don't forget to add the parameters specified here: :doc:`config`.

+Please note that we currently don't provide validation functions for this Strategy.

 If using mode ``input_data``:
 '''''''''''''''''''''''''''''